 - How to Bake Hot Dog Buns

 - How to make Vegan Hot Dot Buns

 HOW TO MAKE HOMEMADE HOT DOG BUNS

-This homemade hot dog buns recipe consists only from 3 main ingredients : flour, yeast, fat; not counting salt and water.
-And as far as the type of fat you can use, I’ve used soft butter, lard, duck fat and vegan butter, too.
+This homemade hot dog buns recipe consists only of 3 main ingredients: flour, yeast, fat; not counting salt and water.
+And as far as the type of fat you can use, I’ve used soft butter, lard, duck fat, and vegan butter, too.
 So, if you need to make vegan hot dog buns you can definitely use this recipe.

 HOT DOG BUNS INGREDIENTS

 - Honey or Sugar (pinch)

 - Fat: softened butter, vegan butter, lard, duck fat